-To guide this growth, we develop specific Plans that are later presented to local legislative bodies for adoption.
+To guide this growth, Comprehensive Plans are presented to local legislative bodies for adoption.
 These Plans become essential in shaping zoning, guiding private development, and influencing public infrastructure investments.
 They serve as a blueprint for determining where growth, redevelopment, and conservation should occur.

-The Plans will equip Hamilton County leadership with the tools necessary to make strategic community investments in infrastructure, staff, and services, ensuring a livable community with sustained economic opportunities.
+Once adopted, Plans equip Hamilton County leadership with the tools necessary to make strategic community investments in infrastructure, staff, and services, ensuring a livable community with sustained economic opportunities.